 Continue through the mortgage approval process.
 When the lender asks for documents be sure to get them to them asap to avoid delays in closing.

-Silvia will reach out to you with a reminder to call utility companies 1-2 weeks prior to close to arrange for utilities to be transfered into your name the day of closing.
+Silvia will reach out to you with a reminder to call utility companies 1-2 weeks prior to close to arrange for utilities to be transferred into your name the day of closing.
 There is a list of local service providers and their contact info located under the ‘about’ tab on this website but Silvia will provide you with the numbers of the applicable providers.

 Throughout your transaction Silvia will stay in constant communication with your lender to ensure everything is progressing smoothly and so that she can relay this to the listing agent/Seller.

-If the property that you are purchasing is part of an HOA you will want to familiarise yourself with their rules, regulations and any existing/potential fees or assessments.
+If the property that you are purchasing is part of an HOA you will want to familiarize yourself with their rules, regulations and any existing/potential fees or assessments.
 We request copies of all important documents from the Seller as soon as you have an effective agreement to purchase so that you can commence your review.
 Make sure that the application documents and processing fees are submitted to the appropriate person at the association by the required time.
 Fill out all of the information completely and legibly so there is no delay in processing the application.
 Often the escrow officer handling the transaction will be able to assist you with the necessary steps to establish a connection with your new HOA.

 If you are obtaining a loan, your lender will require you to purchase a certain amount of insurance on the property.
 The value will depend on the lending institution and the purchase price of the property.
 Keep in mind that you may be able to save hundreds of dollars a year on homeowners insurance by shopping around.
 Arrange for homeowners insurance to start the day before closing.

 A walk-through will typically be scheduled for the day prior to close to ensure that the property is in the same condition as it was (or better) as when you wrote your offer.
 This isn’t a mandatory but is always recommended.
 Better still - have your agent write it into the initial sales agreement so that it is documented.